 - What categories of personal data does Ocean collect?

 We collect demographic information, like your name, current address and previous address history and date of birth.
 We will normally also collect your contact details (telephone number and email address) and emergency contact details.
-We may obtain certain sensitive information about you; your gender, disabilities, medical conditions and history, ethnicity, cultural or religious beliefs, sexual orientation, trade union membership.
+We may obtain certain sensitive information about you; your gender, disabilities, medical conditions and history, ethnicity, cultural or religious beliefs, sexual orientation.

 We may need to know about your employment status and welfare benefit entitlements, as well as your financial details (bank details, debt history etc.).

-- We ensure we have a legal basis for processing your personal information
+- What is our legal basis for processing your personal information?

 The lawful basis for processing personal data is normally because we want or need to use the information:

-- For the performance of a contract – for instance our tenancy agreements or employment contracts.
+- For the performance of a contract - for instance our/your landlord’s tenancy agreements with you.

-- In our legitimate interests – for instance in ensuring Ocean Housing provides efficient and effective services.
+- In our legitimate interests or the legitimate interests of a third party - for instance in ensuring Ocean Housing provides efficient and effective services, and in ensuring the efficient running of the properties we manage for other landlords.

-- As a result of a legal obligation – for instance our obligations as an employer or under health and safety legislation, or to meet the requirements of our regulators, such as the Regulator of Social Housing.
+- As a result of a legal obligation or our public tasks - for instance to meet the requirements of our regulators, such as the Regulator of Social Housing.

 Some of our activities will use personal data in the public interest - for instance in relation to crime prevention or detection or safeguarding activities.

-We do not normally rely on your ‘consent’ to process data about you, but if we do so in relation to any specific activities, you have the right to withdraw your consent to future processing.
+We do not normally rely on your ‘consent’ to process data about you, but if we do so in relation to any specific activities, such as through the use of photographs of you in our marketing material, you have the right to withdraw your consent to future processing.

 We may make use of certain data which the law considers is more sensitive ("special category data").
 Where we make use of this, our legal basis for doing so is normally:

-- As part of exercising our functions under housing or employment law;
+- As part of exercising our functions under housing law;

 - To prevent or detect unlawful acts;